|

 Fig. 1 - Click on 'Connect a disk' in Devices

-Fig. 2 - Select 'Mainframe' to connect that disk within your remote session
+Fig. 2 - Select the local disk to share within your remote session

 Fig. 3 - Rename the disk for easier identification on the remote desktop

-Fig. 4 - A green dot indicates that the disk is connected and available from within the session
+Fig. 4 - A green dot indicates that the disk is available from within the session

 Fig. 5 - The local disk renamed to My Office Documents appears in the file manager of the remote Windows desktop

-Fig. 7 - Select 'D:' available on the remote desktop to connect that disk to your local desktop
+Fig. 6 - Select 'D:' available on the remote Windows computer to connect that disk to your local desktop